lucasveneno/trafficbot/README.md

 Allow the operation to complete.

-# Install Requirements for Electron and Xvfb
+## Step 2: Install Requirements for Electron and Xvfb
 ```bash
 $ sudo apt install -y unzip libxi6 libgtk-3-0 libxss1 libgconf-2-4 libasound2 libxtst6 libnss3
 ```

-# Install Xvfb
+## Step 3: Install Xvfb

 Here Xvfb (X virtual framebuffer) is an in-memory display server for a UNIX-like operating system (e.g., Linux).
 It implements the X11 display server protocol without any display.
 This is helpful for CLI applications like CI service.